aspose-tasks/Aspose-Task-Reference-Tutorials/content/english/net/vba-module-reference/vba-references/_index.md

 ### Q: Is there community support available for Aspose.Tasks?
 A: Yes, you can find support on the [Aspose.Tasks forum](https://forum.aspose.com/c/tasks/15).
 ### Q: Where can I find detailed documentation for Aspose.Tasks?
-A: The official documentation is available [here](https://reference.aspose.com/tasks/net/).
+A: The documentation is available [here](https://reference.aspose.com/tasks/net/).
 ### Q: Can I purchase Aspose.Tasks?
 A: Yes, you can purchase it [here](https://purchase.aspose.com/buy).